Nairn siblings both making their mark in golf after following similar career paths

-Scottish golfing brothers chase dream double as one clinches spot in The Open while other leads event in Canada
+Scottish golfing brothers' bid for dream double foiled as one clinches spot in The Open but other slips back in Canada

-Calum Scott is hoping his big brother, Sandy, can make it a weekend to cherish for their family as they gear up for the younger of the siblings teeing up in the 152nd Open at Royal Troon.
+Calum Scott’s hopes that his big brother, Sandy, could make it a weekend to cherish for their family were dashed by a disappointing last day for the latter in Canada.

 He finished joint-second in the St Andrews Links Trophy, reached the last eight in the Amateur Championship and then, on Saturday, finished joint-fourth in the European Amateur Championship.